|Revised||July 5, 2018|

 - Internal Control Committee – Purpose-Enhancing Accountability in Government through Leadership and Education (EAGLE) is a State Program that requires Blue Ridge Community College to perform an annual assessment of internal control.
 By completing the annual assessment, the College will benefit by: 1) identifying risks and compensating controls that reduce the possibility of material misstatements and misappropriation of assets; 2) identifying compliance requirements and correlating controls for the federal programs/grants; and 3) recognizing opportunities to increase efficiency and effectiveness in business processes and operations.
 Terms are for three years and members may be reappointed.

-- Library Committee – The purpose of the Library Committee shall be to assist in the overall development of the Library by making recommendations on new acquisitions and publications; and, by assisting and making recommendations as to policies and procedures for the Library.
+- Library Committee – The purpose of the Library Committee shall be to assist in the overall development of the Library by making recommendations on new acquisitions and publications; and reviewing all faculty, staff, and student requests for additional physical and digital library materials; The committee will assist and make recommendations as to policies and procedures for the Library.
 This Committee will serve as a liaison between faculty and administration and the Library.
-The Library Committee will consist of ten (10) members: five faculty members, the Librarian, Vice President representation, two members at large, and a member of the student body.
-Faculty representatives are recommended by the Vice President for Instruction based upom the recommendation of the Department Deans.
-The Committee shall meet two times during each school year.
+The Library Committee will consist of nine (9) members: four program faculty members representing each department, two general education faculty members, the Director of Library Services, the Vice President for Instruction, and a member of the student body.
+Faculty representatives are recommended by the Vice President for Instruction based upon the recommendation of the Department Deans.
+The Committee shall meet a minimum of two times during each school year.
 Accurate minutes of the committee proceedings shall be recorded with a copy being filed in the Library and copies delivered to the President, the Vice President for Student Services, and the Vice President for Instruction.
 Terms are for three years and members may be reappointed.

 - President’s Council – The purpose of the President’s Council is to guide the annual planning process for the College, make recommendations to the President regarding educational and operational matters affecting the College, serve as a decision-making resource for the President, and facilitate dialogue between constituency groups in order to evaluate College statistics, set goals and strategic directions, and prioritize the human, physical, technological, and financial needs of the College.
 Council duties include the following: (a) Assist in the development of the College’s Action Plans, Facilities Master Plan, and other College plans, as necessary; (b) Develop specific College-wide objectives consistent with the stated mission, vision, and values of the College, with the College’s Strategic Plan and the goals of the Board of Trustees; (c) Make recommendations to the President regarding program, budgetary, and operational needs of the College; (d) Analyze assessment results and make recommendations for improvement; (e) Track the College’s progress on accreditation matters; and (f) Perform other specific tasks as directed by the President.
 The President’s Council shall consist of the following members: President, Vice Presidents, Associate Vice Presidents, College Deans, Blue Ridge Community College Educational Foundation Executive Director, Director of Planning, Research and Institutional Effectiveness, all members of the Faculty Senate including the Faculty Senate Chair, the current SGA President, one non-curriculum faculty member; a staff member and rotating positions from each of the following areas: Student Services, General Administration, Finance and Operations, Economic and Workforce Development/Continuing Education, and one member at large.
 All rotating members are appointed by the President, upon recommendations by their respective Vice President.
 The Blue Ridge Community College Faculty Senate may recommend faculty to fill faculty member vacancies to the Vice President for Instruction.
 Faculty Senators will serve a two year term that is concurrent with their term as senator.
 All other terms are for three years and members may be reappointed.